 Need a little extra cash?
-You can make extra money right at home--and you may even have a secret windfall sitting in your closet, basement or even on your cell phone.
+You can make extra money at home — and you may even have a secret windfall sitting in your closet, basement, or even on your cell phone.
 Here's how to find that extra money quickly.

-Sell your stuff.
-Find treasures in your closet!
-“I believe that everyone has $1,000 laying around their home,” declares frugal living expert Lauren Greutman, “You just have to find the right things to sell.”
+Are there hidden treasures in your closet?
+“I believe that everyone has $1,000 laying around their home,” declares frugal living expert Lauren Greutman.
+“You just have to find the right things to sell.”
 Would you believe that vintage Jantzen bathing suits, for example, sell on eBay for as much as $300?
 Or that some vintage rock-and-roll t-shirts sell for more than $400?
-So head to the back of your closet and pull out that still-cute outfit or handbag, shoot a photo to post it for sale on eBay.com, PoshMark.com or Tradesy.com.
+Head to the back of your closet and pull out that still-cute outfit or handbag, and shoot a photo to post it for sale on eBay.com, PoshMark.com or Tradesy.com.
 Tip: Got a lot to unload?
 Head to a resale shop in your area or mail items to chain shops like 2ndTimeAround.com or CrossroadsTrading.com.

-Don’t toss toys.
 Action figures, Beanie babies, board games, even old Happy Meal toys can bring in quick cash on sites like eBay and Swap.com.
-Buyers on BrickLink.com even want old Lego pieces!
-“Blocks that are no longer made, odd colors and unusual pieces like a red Darth Vader helmet can grab $500 or more,” reveals Bruce Littlefield, author of Garage Sale America.
+Buyers on BrickLink.com even want old Lego pieces.
+“Blocks that are no longer made, odd colors, and unusual pieces like a red Darth Vader helmet can grab $500 or more,” reveals Bruce Littlefield, author of Garage Sale America.

-Price it right!
 To avoid accidentally selling a treasure for pennies, check out recent “sold” prices for similar items on eBay using the site’s advanced search engine.
-An ordinary looking Wilson Vintage A2000 XL Baseball Mitt recently was bid up to $394 on eBay.
+For instance, an ordinary looking Wilson Vintage A2000 XL Baseball Mitt recently was bid up to $394 on eBay.